SaffiCauthon/SaffiCauthon/README.md

 If I’m not helping with TempleOSRS you will find me hanging around in various Discord servers, or playing in some semi-efficient manner.

-I am one of the few administrators and curators for TempleOSRS & EHP, as well as as a lead administrator for the Volcanic Mine discord.
+I am one of the few administrators and curators for TempleOSRS & EHP.
 Besides this I’m a staff member in Omnia, a member of Totus, and a member of The Summit.

 I like helping where I can, and documenting my knowledge for others to learn.